 - tobacco smokers.

-For these people re-vaccination is recommended and some people may require up to 2 further doses after initial vaccination.
+For these people re-vaccination is recommended and some people may require up to two further doses after initial vaccination.
 Please see the Australian Immunisation Handbook for further information.
-No more than 3 lifetime adult doses of 23vPPV are recommended.
+No more than three lifetime adult doses of 23vPPV are recommended.